sguevaraidarraga/hci-miniproject1/README.md

 ## 📌 Project Overview
 This project was developed as part of the *Human-Computer Interaction* course (*Sistemas de Interacción*).
 The main objective was to reinterpret the official trailer of the upcoming movie **“La Coleccionista”** by modifying its **audio track** while keeping the original video intact.

 Using **Audacity** as the primary tool for audio manipulation, the trailer’s sound design was restructured to transform its original tone and narrative atmosphere.
-Through the integration of diverse sound editing techniques—such as frequency shifts, time stretching, volume balancing, and layering external audio sources—the final outcome changes the **semantic perception** of the trailer.
+Through the integration of diverse sound editing techniques such as frequency shifts, time stretching, volume balancing, and layering external audio sources the final outcome changes the **semantic perception** of the trailer.

 Original trailer reference: [La Coleccionista](https://www.aullidos.com/noticia/42155/la-coleccionista-trailer-oficial-fecha-estreno/)